russellgordon/icd2o-s2-2023-24/src/site/notes/Thread 3/Day 9.md

 ###### Things to do before our next class

-- [ ] Complete this lesson and it's related exercise, then share your progress [on Notion](https://notion.so).
+- [ ] Complete this lesson and the related exercise, then share your progress [on Notion](https://notion.so).